holozeros/minimal-linux-desktop/README.md

 # MINIMAL LINUX DESKTOP
-Here, we will build a desktop environment from source to learn Linux.
+Here is for the biginners.
+Build a desktop environment from source to learn Linux.
 This OS is built with reference to the Linux From Scratch 11.0 book and installed use pacman-5.0.

 ## 1.Building chroot environment